1. Why command line?

 mysite@localhost's password: **********

-be received.
-When you are certain that in this brief moment no attacker has
+When you are certain that in this brief moment no attacker has taken over your operating system’s IP-address, you can simply verify it with yes

 .

-You can also work with the command line on the Checkmk-appliance.
+You can also work with the command line on the Checkmk appliance.
 How that is done is explained in its own article.

 2.2.
 Profile and environment variables

-OMD_SITE | The instance’s name ( |
+The site’s name ( |

-OMD_ROOT | The path for the instance directory ( |
+The path for the site directory ( |

-PATH | Directories in which executable programs will be searched for.
-For example, Checkmk keeps the instance’s |
+Directories in which executable programs will be searched for.

-LD_LIBRARY_PATH | Directories in which additional binary libraries are searched for.
+Directories in which additional binary libraries are searched for.
 Using this variable Checkmk ensures that libraries provided with Checkmk have priority over those installed in the normal operating system. |

-LANG | The language setting for command line commands.
-This setting is adopted from the Linux installation.
-This variable is automatically deleted in the instance’s processes, and the setting reverts to the default English!
-This also affects other regional settings.
-Removing |
+This variable is automatically removed in the site’s processes, and the setting reverts to the default English!

 With the env

-command you can output all of the environment variables
+command you can output all of the environment variables – adding | sort

 to this command arranges the list a bit more clearly: